The allocated funding for Shiremoor Primary for academic year Sept 2021- Mar 22 is £109,559 (not full allocation)

 The pupil premium was introduced in April 2011.
 It is allocated to children from low-income families who have been eligible for free school meals in the last six years, children who have been looked after continuously for more than six months and children with parents serving in the forces.

 The funding is to be used to address inequalities in educational results.
-The level of current pupil premium support funding is as follows:
+As of September 2021, the level of current pupil premium support funding is as follows:

 |Disadvantaged Pupils||Pupil Premium per Pupil|